McIntosh County License Hearing Guide

 Once your suspension period is over, you'll need to take steps to reinstate your driver's license.

-• Classes/Programs That Must Be Completed: Depending on the details of your DUI case, you may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (also known as DUI school).
+- Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may be required to complete a DUI Alcohol or Drug Risk Reduction Program (DUI school) or other alcohol/drug treatment programs before your license can be reinstated.

 Special Programs

-• Occupational License: Georgia offers an occupational license, which allows individuals to drive for work-related purposes even while their license is suspended.
-Eligibility requirements apply.
+- Occupational License: In limited circumstances, you may be eligible for an occupational license, which allows you to drive for work-related purposes even if your license is suspended for other reasons.